 In order to market Auryxia and any other approved product, we intend to continue to invest in sales and marketing, which will require substantial effort and significant management and financial resources.
-We have built a commercial infrastructure and sales force in the United States for Auryxia, our first commercial product.
-However, following receipt of the CRL, in April and May 2022, we implemented a reduction of our workforce by approximately 42% across all areas of the Company (47% inclusive of the closing of the majority of open positions), including several members of management.
+We have built a commercial infrastructure and sales force in the United States for Auryxia, our only commercial product.
+However, following receipt of the CRL, in April and May 2022, we implemented a reduction of our workforce by approximately 42% across all areas of the Company (47% inclusive of the closing of the majority of open positions), including several members of our sales and marketing team and management.
+In November 2022, we also implemented a reduction of our workforce, by approximately 14% consisting of individuals within our commercial organization as a result of our decision to shift to a strategic account management focused model for our commercial efforts.
 If the remaining sales and marketing team cannot successfully commercialize Auryxia, or if additional sales and marketing employees decide to leave as a result of the reduction in workforce or otherwise, it could have a material adverse effect on Auryxia revenue and our financial condition.

 If we obtain regulatory approval to market vadadustat in the U.S., we believe that we can leverage the current commercial foundation for vadadustat in the U.S., but if we are unable to do so successfully this would materially harm our business.
-Additionally, training a sales force to successfully sell and market a new commercial product is expensive and time-consuming and could delay any commercial launch of such product candidate.
+Additionally, training a sales force to successfully sell and market a new commercial product is expensive and time-consuming and could delay any commercial launch of such product candidate or distract the sales force from promoting Auryxia.
 We may underestimate the size of the sales force required for a successful product launch and we may need to expand our sales force earlier and at a higher cost than we anticipated.
-In 2021 and early 2022, we incurred commercialization expenses for vadadustat that were premature or unnecessary as a result of the receipt of the CRL for vadadustat, and may in the future incur additional commercialization expenses prematurely or unnecessarily if we do not receive marketing approval in the timeframe we expect, or at all, we may have prematurely or unnecessarily incurred commercialization expenses.
+In 2021 and early 2022, we incurred commercialization expenses for vadadustat that were premature or unnecessary as a result of the receipt of the CRL for vadadustat, and may in the future incur additional commercialization expenses prematurely or unnecessarily if we do not receive marketing approval in the timeframe we expect, or at all.

 We devote significant effort, in particular, to recruiting individuals with experience in the sales and marketing of pharmaceutical products.
 Competition for personnel with these skills is significant and retaining qualified personnel with experience in our industry is difficult.
-Further, the continuing or recurring restrictions placed on recruiting, training and retention as a result of the COVID-19 pandemic and our recent reduction in workforce may further exacerbate these conditions and interfere with our ability to find and retain qualified personnel.
+Further, our reductions in workforce may further exacerbate these conditions and interfere with our ability to find and retain qualified personnel.
 As a result, we may not be able to retain our existing employees or hire new employees quickly enough to meet our needs.
 At the same time, we may face high turnover, requiring us to expend time and resources to source, train and integrate new employees.